-The point of this article to understand the role of stories in social-science investigation.
-We claim that the most useful stories represent anomalies that cannot be handled by previously existing theories, ideally examples with enough internal complexity that a serious engagement with their details can shed light on general ideas.
+The point of this paper to understand the role of stories in social-science investigation.
+We claim that the most useful stories represent anomalies that cannot be handled by previously-existing theories, ideally examples with enough internal complexity that a serious engagement with their details can shed light on general ideas.

-It would be tempting to claim that stories are a mere sugarcoating applied on top of serious work, just to make our articles and books more readable.
+It would be tempting to claim that stories are a mere sugarcoating applied on top of serious work, just there to make our papers and books more readable.
 But no. Given our own experiences and much work by others that we respect, we believe that stories can serve an important function beyond mere motivation and illustration.
 As noted earlier, the key to our argument is that good stories tend to have two properties: they are anomalous and they are immutable.

 Good stories are anomalous.
 As the saying goes, "Dog bites man is not news.
 Man bites dog is news."
 When we use atypical stories to develop general understanding, this presents both a risk and an opportunity.
-The risk is obvious: By definition, atypical events do not capture most of life; thus we must be careful not to think that a strategy that works in an interesting setting will necessarily apply to mundane everyday reality.
+The risk is obvious: By definition, atypical events do not capture most of life; thus we must be careful not to think that a strategy that "works" in an interesting setting will necessarily apply to mundane everyday reality.
 The opportunity arises because atypical stories can be those that are not easily explained by existing theories.
 In that sense, such stories play the role of the experimental anomalies that have such an important role in the philosophies of science of Popper, Kuhn, and Lakatos.
 Just as the progress of science is stimulated by unexplained phenomena, social science can move forward through serious engagement with puzzling sequences of events.
 This is one reason we believe that stories are central to so many important works of social science.
 As Bearman and Stovel (2000) put it, "people construct stories to account for non-canonical events that cannot otherwise be accounted for by culturally agreed upon narrative expectations."

 Good stories are immutable.
 Much can be learned from a true anecdote.
-The rough edges-the places where the anecdote does not fit your thesis-are where you learn.
+The rough edges-the places where the anecdote does not fit your thesis-these are where you learn.
 There is a saying in statistics that God is in every leaf of every tree.
 What this means is that if you study any problem carefully and seriously enough, you will come to interesting open research problems.
-This is related to the concept of thick description in anthropology.
+This is related to the concept of "thick description" in anthropology.
 Details matter; this is the difference between character and caricature.
-In statistics, this relates to the idea that assumptions can be checked by comparing data to simulated replications from the fitted model (Gelman and Shalizi 2012).
-Whether the comparison is qualitative or quantitative, the point remains, that is, the story or data used as a comparison must not be so pliable that it can be interpreted as consistent with any model (this was Karl Popper's famous criticism of the Freudian and Marxian paradigms).
+In statistics, this relates to the idea that assumptions can be checked